apache/spark/python/docs/source/development/debugging.rst

 Legacy (for RDD or non-Spark-Connect)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use this on executor side, PySpark provides remote `Python Profilers <https://docs.python.org/3/library/profile.html>`_ for executor side, which can be enabled by setting ``spark.python.profile`` configuration to ``true``.
+The legacy, RDD/SparkContext-based performance profiler can be enabled by setting ``spark.python.profile`` configuration to ``true``.
 An example for RDD is shown as below.

 .. code-block:: bash